SandeshGC/simple-nodemailer-app/README.md

-# Simple Nodemailer Project
+# Simple Nodemailer App

 This project is a simple application that demonstrates an example of how you can use nodemailer to send email from your websites.

-The nodemailer has various applications:
+'nodemailer' has various applications:

 - Contact forms
 - Password reset forms